/ tool-comparisons / Hono vs Go Gin for Solo Developers

 Hono Overview

 Hono is the JavaScript framework designed for the modern runtime landscape.
-It runs on Cloudflare Workers, Deno, Bun, Node.js, and AWS Lambda with the same codebase.
-The core is around 14KB.
+It runs on Cloudflare Workers, Deno, Bun, Node.js, and AWS Lambda with the same codebase, and the official runtime list also covers Fastly Compute and Vercel.
+The hono/tiny preset comes in under 12kB with zero dependencies.
 It uses Web Standard APIs (Request, Response), so your code is portable by default.

 What hooked me on Hono is the edge deployment story.
-Write your API, deploy to Cloudflare Workers, and it runs in 300+ locations globally.
+Write your API, deploy to Cloudflare Workers, and it runs across Cloudflare's global network, which spans 337 cities as of 2026.
 Cold starts are sub-millisecond.
 Your users in Tokyo and your users in New York both get fast responses without you managing any infrastructure.

 The middleware collection covers everything a solo developer needs: JWT auth, CORS, rate limiting, caching, ETag support, and Zod-based validation.
 The TypeScript support is first-class with type inference flowing through middleware chains.
 For a lightweight framework, it punches well above its weight.